 ASA is the American Sailing Association.
 They are a private company and not a government recognized institution of any sort.
 ASA has been around for about 30 years and so they have a lot of name recognition and a lot of sailing schools associated with them.
 Sailing schools for ASA are independently owned schools.
-Each school implements an ASA check box training system , a book published by ASA, a paper test published by ASA.
+Each school implements an ASA check box training system , a book published by ASA, a paper test published by ASA - all under standards solely created by ASA.
 Schools decide if the student passes or fails the certification.
 Quality between each school varies according to the owner of the school.
 Their theory training is in book format only.

 NauticEd is also a private company.
-NauticEd is recognized by the United States Coast Guard as a sailing education entity.
+NauticEd is the only sailing education body recognized by the United States Coast Guard.
+This is because the Coast Guard demands that the training be implemented according to the American National Standards (EDU-3) for sailing training and assessment.

-NauticEd uses top quality training schools for on-the-water training.
-On the water portion is broken out into 2 parts to ensure competence as developed by the United States Coast Guard; Training and then Assessment using a standardized education methodology - Rubrics.
+NauticEd uses top quality practical training schools for on-the-water training.
+The on-the-water portion is broken out into 2 parts to ensure competence as developed by the United States Coast Guard; Training and then Assessment using a standardized education methodology - Rubrics.
 Students are trained on-the-water over a series of approximately 35 tasks.
 The student is then assessed as to their grade of competence for each task.
-At the en of the assessment, the instructor has objective information so as to assign an overall practical competence to the student; Fail - Qualified Crew - Skipper - Bareboat Charter Master - Offshore Captain.
-In this manner, the instructor feels no pressure to pass some one just because they paid their money.
-If a less than desired practical competence is awarded then a remediation plan is developed with the student to bring the student up to the desired expectations.
+At the end of the assessment, the instructor has objective information so as to assign an overall practical competence to the student; Fail - Qualified Crew - Skipper - Bareboat Charter Master - Offshore Captain.
+In this manner, the instructor/assessor feels no pressure to pass some one just because they paid their money.
+If a less than desired practical competence is awarded, then a remediation plan is developed with the student to bring the student up to the desired expectations.

-Overall, NauticEd focuses more on competence of the student and delivers a Coast Guard recognized sailing certification in a manner that is more fitting for the 21st century.
+Overall, NauticEd focuses more on competence of the student and delivers a Coast Guard recognized sailing certification in accordance with the American National Standards in a manner that is more fitting for the 21st century.